estudart/estudart-trading-system/README.md

 # Trading System

 Welcome to the Trading System Repository!
-This repository is to the development of a robust trading system, leveraging low latency strategies.
+This repository focus on the development of a robust trading system, leveraging low latency strategies.

 ## Description